Ballots¶

 The parameter

-is the probability that the voter continues to approve of candidates after the first candidate is approved.
-The parameterdecay_rate
+prob_to_cont_approvingis the probability that the voter continues to approve of candidates after the first candidate is approved.
+The parameterdecay_rateis the exponential decay rate constant in the exponential decay of the probability to continue approving.